 The PASC Program Has Received State Accreditation!

 NCSOE’s one-year Preliminary Administrative Credential Program (PASC) is designed to provide educational leaders with the theoretical framework and field work to become administrators through a job-embedded experience that also prepares them to take the state-required CA Administrator Performance Assessment (CalAPA).
-NCSOE is committed to cultivating and supporting effective educators and lifelong learners for California teachers and students.
-In order to ensure that the high-quality standards of their programs are met, NCSOE follows a continuous improvement cycle to support candidate learning and as a tool for assessment, evaluation, and implementation of their programs.
+NCSOE is committed to cultivating and supporting effective educators and lifelong learners for California's students.
+In order to ensure that NCSOE exits the high-quality professionals from their programs, NCSOE incorporates a continuous improvement cycle to support candidate learning and as a tool for assessment, evaluation, and implementation of their programs.

 PASC's 12-month program consists of: